-If a property rents for $1,500 per month, after a quick calculation, you know that you can’t pay more than $150,000 on an investment property.
+If a property rents for $1,500 per month, after a quick calculation, you know that the purchase price should be around $150,000.

 How the 1% Rule Works

 To calculate, multiply the purchase price of the property plus any necessary repairs by 1%.
-This is the baseline rent you should charge every month.
-Compare the result to your potential monthly mortgage and you will have a better understanding of a property’s monthly cash flow.
+If you’re financing, compare the result to your potential monthly mortgage and you will have a better understanding of a property’s monthly cash flow.

-Note: The 1 percent rule is best used as a quick estimation.
+Note: The 1 percent rule is best used as a quick, “back of napkin” litmus test that investors use to determine whether rent to value ratios are healthy or not.
 It doesn’t account for additional costs like, insurance, taxes and maintenance.